Using Environment Variables in Loopback

 to use when we start our app for local development.
 We then created a .env

-file to store our environment variables and installed the npm package dotenv to allow the project to use this file to setup environment variables.
+file to store our environment variables and installed the to allow the project to use this file to setup environment variables.
 Lastly we added the .env

 to the .gitignore